Chrvasq/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A. The DOM is the Document Object Model and it is a Javascript Object that contains every element in order on the webpage.

 2. What is an event?

+A. An event is any interatcion a user has with a webpage such as a click, scroll, double click, etc. The browser detects these events and can react to them.

 3. What is an event listener?

+A. An event listener can be added to an element to watch for a certain event a user performs such as a click and will call a callback function when the event triggers.

 4. Why would we convert a NodeList into an Array?

+A. NodeList is an Array like object that has access to foreach but doesn't have access to map or reduce methods.
+If we wanted to use either map or reduce methods, we would have to convert NodeList to an Array.

 5. What is a component?

+A. A component is a modular, reusable piece of code that create HTML elements we can use to add to our page instead of writing the same HTML code over and over again.

 ### Git Set up